teiniker/teiniker-lectures-securedesign/risk-analysis/knowledge-sw-security/README.md

 that occur before software is even shipped.

 ## OWASP Top 10 – 2021
+The [OWASP Top 10](https://owasp.org/www-project-top-ten/) is a standard awareness document for developers and web application security.
+It represents a broad consensus about the most critical security risks to web applications.

 * **A01:2021-Broken Access Control**\
     Access control enforces policy such that users cannot act outside of their intended permissions.
 Failures typically lead to unauthorized information disclosure, modification, or destruction of all data or performing a business function outside the user's limits